abhiaug87/PersonalDevelopment/PersonalDevelopment/README.md

 2. Create a folder called "chromedriver" under "C:\Users\yourusername\AppData\Local\Temp" & add the chrome driver version supported by your browser in this folder for the web browser to initiate.
 Make sure you name it as "chromedriver.exe"

-3. Right click on TestRestrictionsUI (7) in test explorer & click Run
+3. Right click on PersonalDevelopment (7) in test explorer & click Run

 E. Running Tests on Edge: